 The Best Sweet Potato Casserole Recipe

-Ingredients for Sweet Potato Casserole
+Sweet Potato Casserole Ingredients

 • Sweet Potatoes – You’ll need 4 lbs or 4 large potatoes for about 6 cups once mashed.
-Choose firm potatoes with dark, blemish-free and even-colored skin.
+Choose firm potatoes with dark, blemish-free, and even-colored skin.

 Ingredients for the famous Thanksgiving side dish with sweet potatoes, eggs, craisins, pecans, sugar topping and butter

-Variations
+Variations and Substitutions

 Try some of these easy swaps to make the casserole your own: